lgarron/clipboard-polyfill/README.md

 Notes:

-- You need to call a clipboard operation in response to a user gesture (e.g. the event handler for a `button cl`ick).
+- You need to call a clipboard operation in response to a user gesture (e.g. the event handler for a `button` click).
   - Some browsers may only allow one clipboard operation per gesture.

 ## `async`/`await` syntax